Amanush 2

-Amanush 2 (English: The Inhuman 2) is a 2015 Bengali thriller film directed by Rajib Kumar Biswas.
-It is a sequel to Amanush with different storyline but same fact.
+Amanush 2 (English: The Inhuman 2) is a 2015 Bengali crime thriller film directed by Rajib Kumar Biswas.
+It is a sequel to Amanush with different storylines but the same background and synopsis.
 The film is a remake of the Tamil film Naan which starred Vijay Antony in the lead.
 The film is released on 14 April 2015.

 As early as July 2014, director Biswas spoke toward actress Payel Sarkar being a major character in the film.
 Filming took place in Chennai.
+The movie was not successful at the box office.

 Plot

 A good student in school, Raghu's (Soham Chakraborty) problems begin when his father commits suicide, after finding out that his wife, Raghu's mother, had been cheating on him with Raghu's home tutor.
 Seeking revenge, he sets his house on fire, killing his mother and tutor and ending up in a juvenile home.
 Upon his release, he heads to Kolkata to start a new life and befriends Saleem, a medical student.
-But Saleem dies when the bus they are travelling in meets with an accident.
+But Saleem dies when the bus they are travelling in gets involved in an accident.
 Seeing an opportunity, Raghu impersonates Saleem and joins the medical college.
 There, he also makes new friends, Suresh and Ashok, and comes across Ashok's girlfriend Riya (Payel Sarkar), a gorgeous and educated young girl.
 Raghu falls for Riya's heavenly beauty and charm and gets attracted to her.
 One day, the gang comes across the juvenile home warden, who recognizes Raghu and reveals his real identity.

 Following this, Raghu runs into an unwanted fight with Ashok, his roommate, after his attempts to hide his identity went in vain and thereby accidentally killing Ashok.
-Realizing he has no other option, Raghu hides up Ashok's body and bury it somewhere he felt was safe.
+Realizing he has no other option, Raghu hides Ashok's body and buries it somewhere he felt was safe.
 This would be the beginning of a long story of him trying to hide the truth from coming out.